Directed by

 DANIELLE FLEMING (Susan Hollander) is happy to be back at Maggie’s Little Theater.
 When she’s not on stage, she’s teaching rambunctious high schoolers who keep her humble and loudly rooting for the home team (LGM).
 Past roles include Shelby in Steel Magnolias (Maggie’s Little Theater), Violet Bick in It’s a Wonderful Life (North Broadway Players), and Audrey in Little Shop of Horrors (QPAC).
 She’s always eternally grateful for the people who show up for her — onstage and off.
 Special cheers to the cast and crew of DDTW; if questioned, we were never here.

-TAÑA FORTE (Kasnar) is published poet and spoken word artist who frequently performs on open mics and has appeared on several comedy podcasts.
+TAÑA FORTE (Kasnar/Embassy Security) is published poet and spoken word artist who frequently performs on open mics and has appeared on several comedy podcasts.
 As an actress her past community theater appearances have been in the Charles Dickens perennial favorite The Christmas Carol as well as television classics I Love Lucy and The Honeymooners in Glen Cove.
 Most recently she appeared in a Greek Tragedy Medea by Euripides in Centerport.
 This production of Woody Allen’s Don’t Drink the Water marks her debut at Maggie’s Little Theater.
 She is delighted to be back in her home boro of Queens working alongside this talented cast and crew.
 Thank you Amanda Mantoni for giving me this wonderful opportunity.
 When not on stage or behind a mic, she can be found on the tennis courts coaching and playing phenomenal doubles.

-KIM GUARINO (Chef) s happy to be returning to Maggie’s as the Chef in Don’t Drink the Water.
+KIM GUARINO (Chef) is happy to be returning to Maggie’s as the Chef in Don’t Drink the Water.
 Previous roles include Emma (Over the River & Through the Woods), Aunt Julia (Hedda Gabler), Nat (Rabbit Hole), Fraulein Schneider (Cabaret), Fruma Sara (Fiddler on the Roof), Mrs. Harcourt (Anything Goes), Marmee (Little Women), Ma Strong (Urinetown) and Louella Parsons (Shakespeare in Hollywood).
 Thanks to everyone at Maggie’s for making this such a fun experience.
 Special shout out to Greg and Amy, you are the wind beneath my wings, always.

 JIM HAINES (Walter Hollander) returns to Maggie's Little Theater with the terrifying realization that he'd performed in this play (as Kilroy) over 30 years ago.
 Time is way too fluid.
 Recent projects include directing Hamlet in November 2025 and his one-man show The Crackpot Shakespeare Theories, Vol. 1 performed in June of 2024, both for the Immortal City Gate Productions.